AhmetFurkanKan/Democratic_CPI/README.md

 The fused dataset is then used to:
 1. Calculate household-level annualized budget shares.
-2. Estimate a Linear Approximate Almost Ideal Demand System (LA/AIDS) to compute price and expenditure elasticities.
+2. Construct a novel **Distributional Consumer Price Index (DCPI)** alongside a baseline official CPI replication, **built upon the CPI calculation methodology and pipeline developed by Xavier Jaravel.**
-3. Construct a novel **Distributional Consumer Price Index (DCPI)** alongside a baseline official CPI replication.
+3. Estimate a Linear Approximate Almost Ideal Demand System (LA/AIDS) to compute price and expenditure elasticities.

 ## Data Sources
 * **Raw CEX Data:** The raw Consumer Expenditure (CEX) Interview and Diary survey data can be accessed via the official [Bureau of Labor Statistics (BLS) website](https://www.bls.gov) or downloaded directly from [Xavier Jaravel's DCPI website](https://www.xavierjaravel.com/dcpi).